MCDevKit/cmcc-docs/commandlang/tutorials/using-with-regolith.md

 Steps to install are on the [Regolith website](https://bedrock-oss.github.io/regolith/)

+## Prerequisites

+Before proceeding, make sure you have CommandLang properly installed and activated.
+For JSON Templating Engine also the Java 11 or later is required.
+Instructions are provided [here](https://bedrock-oss.github.io/regolith/docs/java-filters#installing-java)

 ## Project setup

 Since Regolith takes the role of the compiler, we will initialize it using `regolith` command.